Our team

 Nicola Hart - National Research and Support Specialist

-Nicola Hart is an experienced Speech and Language Therapist who has worked for more than 20 years with people who have Down syndrome and their families.
-She has been working for Down Syndrome Ireland since 2010, first in a local branch, then in the national office.
-Nicola became Team Leader for the Member Support Team in 2017.
-In early 2022, her role changed to reflect the increasing need for support for research and good practice across the lifespan.
-She is now employed as National Research and Support Specialist.
-Nicola remains a CORU registered speech and language therapist, and continues to offer general advice, training and support on speech and language issues alongside her other responsibilities.
-Nicola is committed to promoting evidence-led practice, and works
+Nicola Hart is an experienced, CORU registered Speech and Language Therapist who has worked for more than 25 years with people who have Down syndrome and their families.
+She has been employed by Down Syndrome Ireland since 2010, initially in the Kildare branch, then in national office.
+She is now employed as National Research and Support Specialist, but continues to offer general advice, training and support on speech and language issues alongside her other responsibilities.
+Nicola is committed to promoting evidence-led practice, and works with members and researchers to encourage new research, prioritising research questions which will have the maximum impact on the life of children and adults with Down syndrome and their families.
+The willingness of members to participate in research, answering questions about

 Fiona McGrane - Research Nurse